 In such cases, these awards are referred to as honorary awards, and so in the case of a knighthood being granted to someone who was not a subject of the sovereign, it would be called an Honorary Knighthood.

-For example, if an American man was a candidate for a knighthood from the Queen of England, in recognition of their contribution or services to society, e.g. in politics, science, charity or the arts, their award would be classed as an Honorary Knighthood.
+For example, American men who were candidates for knighthoods from the King of England, in recognition of their contribution or services to society, e.g. in politics, science, charity or the arts, their awards would be classed as Honorary British Knighthoods.

 Similarly, if an American woman was identified as a candidate for a Damehood from another country or monarch, the award would be classed as an Honorary Damehood.